SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/38_graphit_with_parameters.PNG)

-Click **Run**, and view the results on the right side in the output window.
+Click **Run** to see the results on the right side of the output window.

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)